 In the past several years we have conducted “Santa Patrol” where local amateur radio operators watch the local department store and mall parking lots for suspicious behavior and report it back to our own base station radio operators located side-by-side with actual dispatchers in the 911 operations center.

-Col Stewart comes to us with many years of various first responder experience.
+Lt Col Stewart comes to us with many years of various first responder experience.
 He was born and raised in Macon, GA and currently lives in the city of Dublin, GA.
 Col Stewart works in the field of EMS, Fire, Auxiliary Deputy for local Sheriff Office, and Tactical Medic.
 Throughout his EMS Career, Col Stewart served on the Disaster Response Team and Infectious Disease Response Team in EMS.
-Over Col Stewart's career, he has worked several tornado outbreaks, Hurricane evacuations/aftermath, and several infectious disease outbreaks.
+Over Lt Col Stewart's career, he has worked several tornado outbreaks, Hurricane evacuations/aftermath, and several infectious disease outbreaks.
 He has also been involved in several communications exercises and deployments.
 He has known and worked beside our Gen Wolverton in several different event coverages, disasters, and other communication points for over half of his life.

 Maj Mitchell Fowler is a dispatcher for Piedmont Atlanta Hospital Public Safety and have been at the hospital for 22 years.
 He have been with the Special Operations Radio Team since 2019.
 He has a bachelor degree in Criminal Justice with an Emphasis in Homeland Security and Emergency Management from Colorado Technical University.